 It’s held back by the size of its domestic and export market (40th) and labour market (22nd).

 9) United Kingdom

 The UK comes ninth this year, down one space from last year.
-Like most of the top 10, its biggest strength is macro-economic stability.
+Like most of the top 10 competitive economies of the world, its biggest strength is macro-economic stability.